alecmuffett/ready-made-twitter-searches/raw-searches.md

     OR "encryptions"
     OR "endToEndEncryption"
     )
-AND (
-    ( ## audience keywords
+AND ( ## audience keywords
     "child"
     OR "children"
     OR "kid"
     OR "kids"
     OR "parent"
     OR "parents"
     OR "teen"
     OR "teenager"
     OR "teens"
     )
-    OR ( ## scope-narrowed actors
+AND ( ## scope keywords
-	(
     "facebook"
     OR "instagram"
     OR "messenger"
     OR "online"
+    OR "safety"
     OR "whatsapp"
-	    )
-	AND (
-	    "safe"
-	    OR "safety"
-	    OR "privacy"
-	    )
-	)
     )